pbklink/motif-core/etc/motif-core.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "MapKeyed" needs to be exported by the entry point public-api.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "LockOpenListItem" is marked as @public, but its signature references "GridRecord" which is marked as @internal
 // Warning: (ae-missing-release-tag) "LockOpenListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "LockOpenListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //